How Is the Cut Determined in Golf Tournaments?

 The Opening Rounds

-All players that qualify for or given a spot in a tournament are permitted to play the work week rounds: 18 holes on Thursday and 18 holes on Friday--in the case of most 72 hole tournaments.
-These first two rounds are used to rank the players by score headed into the weekend.
-These rounds feature pre-assigned groups of three players, in most tournaments, and the players are not re-paired to reflect leader board position after day one.
+All players that qualify for or are given a spot in a tournament are permitted to play the work week rounds: 18 holes on Thursday and 18 holes on Friday--in the case of most 72 hole tournaments.
+These first round and second rounds are used to form rankings of the players by score headed into the weekend’s playoff rounds.

 65th Place